 - Maintain the institutional grants database.
 Prepare quarterly reports on grant office statistics.
 Prepare ad-hoc reports on grants activities and related topics as requested.
 Prepare an annual grant report to the SVP and Provost.

-- At least five years of experience in successful grant proposal writing and grants management, preferably within a higher education setting
+- Five years of experience in successful grant proposal writing and grants management, preferably within a higher education setting

 - Demonstrated evidence of leadership and project management skills